tanusreeg/DiffSynFace/README.md

 We will review your request and respond as soon as possible.

+The dataset is also available on IEEE DataPort [https://ieee-dataport.org/documents/diffsynface-demographically-age-gender-and-ethnicity-diverse-synthetic-face-dataset].

 ## Citation

 All researches that use the dataset or any part of it must cite the following paper: